When the three of us decided to join forces on Userlist, none of us wanted to start a company based on our personal experiences alone.

 - Conduct interviews to understand existing struggles

-- Organize interview transcripts to find insights
+- Organize video interview recordings and transcripts to find insights

 - Build, test, learn